-Be Good to Your Heart in 2020 – Your Life Depends On It
+Be Good to Your Heart – Your Life Depends On It

 Cholesterol is essential to our bodies, but can also lead to serious heart and vascular problems such as heart attack and stroke.
 Blood cholesterol values should be checked regularly and one should understand and know of these numbers.
 Some will need a statin or other prescription drug to manage cholesterol.
 All who have an abnormal cholesterol should include exercise, weight control, and healthy nutrition in their plan as well.

 The majority of people will acquire high blood pressure beyond the age of sixty.
 Control of blood pressure often requires one or more drugs.
 Whether drugs are needed or not, patients with high blood pressure should eat healthy foods, minimize salt, achieve ideal weight, and commit to a regular schedule of aerobic exercise.
 Anyone with high blood pressure should consider purchasing a digital arm blood pressure device to regularly take home blood pressures.
 The technique is easy and a diary is kept to take to visits to your doctor.

 A heart healthy diet means a plant based diet.
 The Mediterranean diet offers healthy, plant based nutrition.
 The diet is rich in fresh vegetables, fruits, olives and olives oil, fish, legumes, and nuts.
 The meat portions are small and foods high in processed sugar are best avoided.
 Prepared foods found in boxes, cans, and jars are not part of the diet.
 Obtaining groceries at local farmers’ markets and shopping around the periphery of supermarkets are heart protective activities.